-This revised concordat represents a renewed ambition to further strengthen the concordat which was published in 2012.
+The revised concordat represents a renewed ambition to further strengthen the concordat which was published in 2012.
 It provides the principles and commitments to ensure that research produced by, or in collaboration with, UK universities, research institutes and others undertaking research is underpinned by the highest standards of rigour and integrity.
-RCUK and the former Higher Education Funding Council for England (HEFCE) were both founding signatories of the Concordat published in 2012.

-As signatories to, and supporters of, the concordat, Research England is committed to:
+As a signatory of the concordat, Research England is committed to:

 - upholding the highest standards of rigour and integrity in all aspects of research

 - ensuring that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards

 - supporting a research environment that is underpinned by a culture of integrity and based on good governance, best practice and support for the development of researchers

 - using transparent, timely, robust and fair processes to deal with allegations of research misconduct when they arise

 - working together to strengthen the integrity of research.